27 Types of curtains you’d love in your home

 Bedroom curtains provide additional features beyond their decorative purpose, such as additional privacy, light adjustment, and temperature maintenance.
 Here are the best type of curtains for your bedroom.

-A blackout curtain is a very thick multilayered synthetic material with a lined fabric to block out light and even cold draught.
+A blackout curtain is a very thick multilayered synthetic material with a lined fabric to block out light and even cold draft.
 This is the best type of curtain for your bedroom if you want privacy and maintained darkness.